How Magic Johnson Shaped the Future: A Legacy Timeline

 1992: Publication of Autobiography

-In 1992, Magic Johnson's autobiography, "Magic Johnson: My Life", was published by Random House.
+In 1992, Magic Johnson's autobiography, "Magic Johnson: My Life" was published.

 In 1996, Magic Johnson was honored as one of the 50 Greatest Players in NBA History.

-In 1996, Magic Johnson was voted as one of the 50 Greatest Players of All Time by the NBA, solidifying his legacy in basketball.
+In 1996, Magic Johnson was voted as one of the 50 Greatest Players of All Time by the NBA.

-2002: Induction into the Naismith Memorial Basketball Hall of Fame
+2002: Enshrinement into the Naismith Memorial Basketball Hall of Fame

 In 2002, Magic Johnson was inducted into the Naismith Memorial Basketball Hall of Fame for his individual career.

-In 2004, Johnson's HIV announcement was named as ESPN's seventh-most memorable moment of the previous 25 years.
+In 2004, Johnson's HIV announcement was recognized as ESPN's seventh-most memorable moment of the previous 25 years.

 2006: Rated Greatest Point Guard of All Time

-In 2006, ESPN.com rated Magic Johnson the greatest point guard of all time, asserting that he might be better than Michael Jordan.
+In 2006, ESPN.com rated Magic Johnson the greatest point guard of all time.

 In 2009, Magic Johnson and Larry Bird collaborated with journalist Jackie MacMullan on a non-fiction book titled "When the Game Was Ours", detailing their on-court rivalry and friendship.

-In 2010, Magic Johnson was inducted into the Naismith Memorial Basketball Hall of Fame as a member of the Dream Team.
+In 2010, Magic Johnson received his second enshrinement into the Naismith Memorial Basketball Hall of Fame as a member of the Dream Team.

-At the 2019 NBA Awards, Magic Johnson received the NBA Lifetime Achievement Award, shared with Larry Bird, recognizing their significant contributions to basketball.
+In 2019, Magic Johnson received the NBA Lifetime Achievement Award, shared with Larry Bird.

-2022: Ranked Fifth Greatest Player in NBA History
+2022: Ranked 5th Greatest Player in NBA History

-In 2022, to commemorate the NBA's 75th anniversary, The Athletic ranked Magic Johnson as the 5th greatest player in NBA history and the highest-ranked point guard.
+In 2022, The Athletic ranked Magic Johnson as the 5th greatest player in NBA history, and the highest ranked point guard.

 2023: Became a Billionaire

-According to Forbes, in 2023 Magic Johnson became a billionaire, making him one of the richest celebrities.
+According to Forbes, Magic Johnson became a billionaire in 2023, making him one of the richest celebrities.

 May 2025: Estimated Net Worth

-As of May 2025, Magic Johnson's net worth is estimated at US$1.5 billion, according to Forbes.
+As of May 2025, Magic Johnson's net worth is estimated at US$1.5 billion by Forbes.